 Microdermabrasion was designed to help with that.
 They are considered “minimally invasive,” and the most effective types of microdermabrasion treatments are done at a spa or dermatologist’s office.

 The main way that this is done is by spraying highly pressurized crystals against the skin’s surface, which are normally made from aluminum oxide.
 The crystals work to blast away the dead skin cells (and other debris that tends to build upon the surface), which are vacuumed away.

 Microneedling is another minimally invasive cosmetic procedure, one that has been a darling of dermatologists for years.
 You may have seen microneedling in action before without even knowing it, as this is the process behind the infamous “vampire facial” touted by so many celebrities and influencers.

 The process of microneedling that we use here at Skin Pharm starts by applying a topical numbing cream to your face to help reduce any potential discomfort.
-Our trained professionals then use incredibly small needles to puncture the surface of the skin down to anywhere between 0.1mm and 2.5mm -- depending on what your goals are.
+Our advanced practice providers then use incredibly small needles to puncture the surface of the skin down to anywhere between 0.1mm and 2.5mm — depending on what your goals are.

 While there are plenty of at-home microneedling tools on the market, they are not recommended by dermatologists.
 Because the procedure includes making controlled punctures into the skin in a sterile environment, the conditions can’t be safely reproduced at home.
 This leads to an increased infection risk, so it’s far better to leave it to the professionals.